-Member of the Progressive Caucus
+- Democratic member of the Congressional Progressive Caucus

-Advocate of restoring the so-called “Fairness Doctrine” to radio broadcasting
+- Advocate of restoring the so-called “Fairness Doctrine” to radio broadcasting

 See also: Congressional Progressive Caucus Out of Iraq Congressional Caucus